crozone/relaysbc-programs/README.md

 # Relaysbc-programs
 Programs written for Joe Allen's Relay Trainer single board relay computer.

-## Helper methods:
+## Overview

-### Double-dabble
+### Examples
-Source: `double-dabble/double-dabble.asm`

-Assembled:  `double-dabble/double-dabble.lst`

-**Run test program from address 0x10.**

-The double-dabble function converts a hex byte into a 3 digit packed BCD spanning one and a half bytes.

-The test program demonstrates the function by converting 243 into BCD using the `ddabble` function, before splitting out the nibbles and printing them individually as ASCII to the console.
+Example programs provided by Joe Allen are found in `examples/`

+See `examples/README.md` for details.

+Authors: Joe Allen

-## Primes
+### Primes

 Prime search programs are found in `primes/`

 See `primes/README.md` for details.

+Authors: Ryan Crosby

+### Pi

+Pi calcualtion programs are found in `pi/`

+See `pi/README.md` for details.

+Authors: Dag Stroman

+### Other

+Other useful functions:

+* Double-dabble algorithm - converts a hex byte into a 3 digit packed BCD spanning one and a half bytes.

+See `other/README.md` for details.

+Authors: Ryan Crosby